martijnende/diabayes/_sources/user-guide/forward/rate-and-state.md.txt

 ## Regularised rate-and-state friction

 Owing to the logarithms used in the classical RSF formulation, the slip rate $v$ is required to be strictly positive.
-This requirement can be problematic in simulations where the shear stress (and corresonding slip rate) can change sign or become zero.
+This requirement can be problematic in simulations where the shear stress (and corresponding slip rate) can change sign or become zero.
 To alleviate this, a regularised form{footcite}`lapusta2000` can be adopted with the same asymptotic behaviour as Eq. {eq}`RSF2`:
 ```{math}
 :label: RSF_reg
 v = 2 v_0 \sinh \left\{ \frac{\mu}{a} \exp \left( - \frac{1}{a} \left[\mu_0 + b \ln \left( \frac{v_0 \theta}{D_c} \right) \right] \right) \right\}